 - Report working time for any other staff, such as assistants and technical staff, as well, but do not name them.
 The costs are to be stated under ‘Drift‘ (operation).

 - Resource needs (salaries and operation) are to be specified and explained under Budget comments.

 No unspecified or unexplained costs will be approved.

-The project description in the second stage may consist of up to 64,000 characters including spaces, and must contain the same items as the first one but be more detailed and, in addition, cover:
+The project description in the second stage may consist of up to 64,000 characters including spaces, is to be written in English and is to contain the same points as the first stage but be more detailed and, in addition list international contacts, if any.

-For further information contact Robert Hamrén.
+For further information, contact Robert Hamrén.